Skip to main content

 Today, 80% of surveyed general surgery residency programs across the United States and Canada train residents without using animals.

-In December 2018, the Physicians Committee began a survey of surgery residency programs in the United States and Canada to determine training methodologies.
-Due to the large number of programs, the survey is ongoing, but results are showing a steady trend toward the replacement of animals.
+In 2018, the Physicians Committee began a survey of surgery residency programs in the U.S. and Canada.
+Due to the large number of programs, the survey is ongoing.

 Take Action

-These are some of the surgery residency programs we are actively working to change.
-Please take a moment to urge these programs to replace animals with human-relevant methods.
+Here are some of the surgery programs the Physicians Committee is actively working to change.
+Please take a moment to urge each to replace animals with human-relevant methods.

 Support our work.
 Become a member.